Workstation

 • Placement of VM files: We placed and isolated our ESX VMs on specific disks which helps to ensure better performance

-• PCIe Placement: Using the System Block diagram I placed the devices in their optimal locations
+• PCIe Placement: Using the system block diagram I placed the devices in their optimal locations

 • Ample RAM: Include more than enough RAM to support the VCF 9 VMs